-Looking for Telescopes That Are Less Than $200?
+Looking for Best telescope under $200?
 This List Is for You

 If your answer is “Yes”, you’re in luck!
-There are lots of telescopes that can fit your price range, so the only thing you should do is to choose one that you like most.
-Here’s a list to help you get started:
+There are lots of best low budget telescopes that can fit your price range, so the only thing you should do is to choose the one that you like most.
+Here’s a list to help you get started.

 Celestron 21079 Cometron 114AZ Telescope